parflow/parflow/CONTRIBUTING.md

 imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

-* **Perform a [cursory search](https://github.com/parflow/parflow/issues)** to see if the problem has already been reported.
-If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 * **Perform a [cursory search](https://github.com/parflow/parflow/issues)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.